grinfeld/jsonable/README.md

     </dependency>

 Note: Currently the last published version in repository is 1.0.5.
-It works almost same as described in README below, except ConfInfo (in older versions is Configuration class.
+It works almost same as described in README above, except ConfInfo (in older versions is Configuration class.
 See published in maven javadoc)

 Bugs, changes requests
 -------------------